 Fortunately, there's a wide range of stylish and practical charging stands and docks for your Apple Watch – along with versions that support multiple Apple devices like the iPhone, AirPods and Apple Pencil.

-Here, we round up some of the best Apple Watch docks and stands around.
-Most should be compatible with all generations of the Watch, but be sure to check compatibility before buying.
+Here, we round up some of the best Apple Watch docks and charging stands around.
+Most should be compatible with all generations of the Watch (Series 1 to 6), but be sure to check compatibility before buying.

 Apple Watch Magnetic Charging Dock

 The 5W Magnetic Charging Dock is a typically smart piece of Apple design, looking like a little silver-and-white flying saucer.
 Right in the centre of the disk is a magnetic connector that holds the Watch in place while it's charging, and is designed to work with both 38mm and 42mm versions of the Watch.